 The Department of Economics and Business is one of the largest departments at Lehman College, with a total of 1,802 declared majors, both graduate and undergrad, among a student body of more than 14,000 students, according to fall 2020 enrollment numbers.

-The school will launch with three new departments—Accounting; Management and Business Innovation; and Economics, Finance, and Information Systems—and offer five different degrees: business bachelor of arts, bachelor of arts, bachelor of science, master of science in business, and master of science in accounting.
+The school will launch with three new departments—Accounting; Management and Business Innovation; and Economics, Finance, and Information Systems—and offer seven different degrees: a bachelor of business administration; a bachelor of arts, bachelor of science, and master of science in accounting; a bachelor of arts in economics; a bachelor of arts in economics and mathematics; and a master of science in business.
 Students will choose from seven concentrations, including accounting, finance, marketing, human resource management, business law, international business, and business economics.
 They’ll receive instruction from 23 full-time faculty transferred from the School of Natural and Social Science, which is where the current Economics and Business department currently exists.

 “The Lehman School of Business will build on our current collaborations with industry partners and small businesses in the Bronx to provide even more experiential learning programs and opportunities for our students,” said Dene Hurley, chair of the Department of Economics and Business.
 “These partnerships have already started to create pathways for our students to pursue internship and employment opportunities—both critical to the success of our graduates.”